 Applicants for the Graduate Diploma should normally possess a primary degree in any discipline with at least Second Class Honours Grade 2 (Primary degree: Level 8 - National Qualifications Authority of Ireland).
 Applicants should have a high standard of written English.
 No previous experience in journalism is necessary.
 However, applicants who have had articles published, or experience in broadcasting should include this in the application.
-Non-native speakers of English should have achieved an IELTS score of 6.5 by the time of application.

 Months of entry